hschellman/computing-basics/setup.md

 4) With the above, we will check if you reach this point.
 However we want to tailor this tutorial to your preferences as much as possible.
 We will let you decide which animals you would like to see in future material, between: "puppy", "cat", "squirrel", "sloth", "unicorn pegasus llama" (or "prefer not to say" of course).
 Write your desired option on the second line of the file you just created above.

 > ## Note
-> If you experience difficulties, refer to the support options mentioned on Indico.
+> If you experience difficulties, please ask for help in the Slack channel #computing-training-basics.
 Please mention in your message this is about the Setup step 5.
 Thanks!
 {: .challenge}

 ## 6. Getting setup for streaming and grid access